Choosing the Provisioning Model for Image Management

-In certain type of environments, ability to quickly replicate images across multiple storage repositories is critical.
-With PVS, this replication is very simply and usually involves simple copy operation across different file shares.
-With enterprise MCS design, this requires replication of master image itself together with automated image provisioning using CVAD SDK / PowerShell.
+In certain type of environments, the ability to quickly replicate images across multiple storage repositories is critical.
+With PVS, this replication is simply and usually involves simple copy operation across different file shares.
+With enterprise MCS design, this requires replication of a master image itself together with automated image provisioning using CVAD SDK / PowerShell.

-While it is possible to automate multi-site deployments with MCS, PVS process is simpler and easier to use.
+While it is possible to automate multi-site deployments with MCS, the PVS process is simpler and easier to use.

 Recommended mode: PVS preferred